FREQUENTLY ASKED QUESTIONS

 To determine the value of your precious metals, Garfield Refining performs an assay; a process through which the base metals and precious metals are separated.
 Once the precious metals are in their pure form, they are valued based on the daily market spot price.

-Should you disagree with Garfield’s appraisal, your metal will be returned to you in its pure form.
+Should you disagree with Garfield’s appraisal, your metal will be returned to you in its processed form.

 While many objects can look and feel valuable on the surface, the only way to determine the value is through conducting an assay.
 However, there are certain items that Garfield does not refine.
 These items include rocks, electronic scrap, dust, and raw ore.